Usenet personality

-A Usenet personality was a particular kind of Internet celebrity, being an individual who gained a certain level of notoriety from posting on Usenet, a global network of computer users with a vast array of topics for discussion.
-The platform is usually anonymous, although users can get celebrity status, usually by being deemed different from other posters in some way.

-Since its inception, Usenet newsgroups have attracted a wide variety of people posting all manner of fact, fiction, theories, opinions, and beliefs.
-Some Usenet posters achieved a certain amount of fame (or infamy) and celebrity within Usenet circles because of their unusual, non-mainstream ideas, or because their writings and responses are considered especially humorous or bizarre.
+A Usenet personality was a particular kind of internet personality who gained a certain level of notoriety from posting on the Usenet discussion forum.
+Since its inception, Usenet newsgroups have attracted a wide variety of users.
+Some posters achieved a certain amount of fame and celebrity within Usenet circles because of their unusual or humorous writings.

-Some Usenet communities became infamous on Usenet as a whole and/or on the wider Internet for posting "indecent material."

-Eccentric believers
+Eccentric personalities

 These individuals (or user-IDs, or pseudonyms) are noted for their eccentric beliefs and theories.